 The Enterprise Investment Scheme (EIS) and the Seed Enterprise Investment Scheme (SEIS) are tax incentive schemes from HMRC to promote investment into high risk businesses (this includes most startups).

 The reliefs available to investors are extremely generous and include income tax relief, capital gains tax deferral, capital gains tax exemption and loss relief.
 The availability of the reliefs can often be the clincher in securing an investment.
-Conversely, a lack of knowledge of the reliefs is unlikely to impress a potential investor.
+Conversely, a lack of knowledge of the reliefs could mean a missed opportunity.

 We can provide information on the key tax reliefs, eligibility and compliance – and we aim to do it as simply as possible.